chrisman/how-to-bootcamp/02_editors.md

 [vim-adventures]: https://vim-adventures.com/
 [vimcasts.org]: vimcasts.org

+I have a separate [gist](https://gist.github.com/chrisman/99cc109416011f853018e7898d832873) of vim tips if you want more of my opinions on the subject.

 ### Atom

 Bootcamps today seem to suggest starting with Atom.
 Mine did.
 And I used it for a while in order to give it a shot, and to be using the same tools as my fellow students.